 - himalayan salt & pepper, to taste

-Remove skillet/wok from heat.
 Serve as you like adding whatever extra spices or condiments you wish.
-I like mine especially with sambal oelek (it’s a simple chile paste that adds the perfect spice).
-Pair with toast and avocado butter, or simple warmed corn tortillas.
-Fresh fruit on the side adds a refreshing touch.
+I served mine with toast with avocado butter and fresh fruit on the side for a refreshing touch.

 The mushrooms are going to add some moisture to your scramble, cook it down by keeping it on the stove a bit longer if it bothers you or omit the mushrooms altogether.
 I’ve made this with just broccoli and spinach, it was delicious!

-Tarragon, parsley and chives would also be a great sub for the thyme!
+Thyme, parsley and chives would also be a great sub for the tarragon!

 How to make avocado butter: Slice the avocado in half, remove the seed, mash the avocado right in the skin and spread on toast.
 Use about 1/2 avocado for 1 slice of bread, you may need more depending on the size of you bread slices.